There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Can you imagine that?

-14) He survived from drinking poison.
+14) He survived after drinking poison.

 Surprisingly, the drink did not poison John at all.
 Can you believe that?
 He claimed God’s promise that if people “drink any deadly poison, it will not hurt them” (Mark 16:18, ESV).